SRIRAM-SUDHA/demo-repo/README.md

 Practice repo for the Git And GitHub

 ## VS Code
-now we are in local
+now we are in local branch - feature-readme-instr